For better quality and durability

-Why we plate our jewellery with Rhodium?
+Why do we treat with Rhodium?

-Rhodium is non-toxic and completely safe.
-It’s the recommended option for sensitive skin, babies, and new piercings.
+Rhodium treated jewelery is recommended for people with sensitive skin, babies and new piercings.

-Because rhodium is strong, it does not need to be alloyed with other metals as copper that, over time, will corrode and leave behind dark green marks on your skin.
+Because rhodium is strong, it does not need to be alloyed with other metals such as copper, which will eventually corrode and leave marks on your skin.

 What is Rhodium Plated Sterling Silver?